-Red, pink, and orange sandstone occurs in Silurian sedimentary rocks of the Appalachian Orogen (Brisebois and Brun, 1994).
-The rocks are quarried in the Saint-Mathieu area of the Bas-Saint-Laurent Region.
+Red, pink, and orange sandstone occur in Silurian sedimentary rocks of the Appalachian Orogen (Brisebois and Brun, 1994).
+The rocks are quarried in the Saint-Mathieu area of the Bas-Saint-Laurent region.
 They consist of sandstone or occasionally siltstone from the Robitaille Formation.

 (Appalachian Orogen Mountain)